firefly-iii/docs/docs/docs/firefly-iii/importing-data/introduction.md

 ### bunq importer

-If you're banking with [bunq](https://www.bunq.com/), you can use the dedicated [bunq importer](http://github.com/firefly-iii/bunq-importer).

 !!! warning
     API keys for bunq are only available for paying bunq users.
+The bunq importer is discontinued as of January 1st, 2022.

+If you're banking with [bunq](https://www.bunq.com/), you can use the dedicated [bunq importer](http://github.com/firefly-iii/bunq-importer).

 - [Website](http://github.com/firefly-iii/bunq-importer)
 - [Documentation](../../../other-data-importers)